-McClean Bible Church, which has a number of microsites, does a solid job getting their leaders up and running by covering the details that go into success.
+Elevation Church has some solid training and resourcing for their Watch Parties (an alternate name for microsites) to get their leaders up and running.
 Typically, you can adapt the training you already have, such as training for a new campus pastor or even a small group leader.
 Granted, you may have to create something from scratch—or heavily modify other training you use—but you want your leaders to be ready.

 Help them understand how to set the environment, how to connect with new faces, how to plan a meeting, how to respond to the Holy Spirit’s leading, how to pray for people, how to deal with conflict, how to lead a movement in their community.
 Help them grab hold of your values and understand why you do what you do.
 (Actually, these are the same types of things you should be teaching your own staff and volunteers.)

 This may take several weeks to cover, but the more you work the soil prior to the launch, the stronger your site will be.